davidfowl/DocsStaging/Buffers.md

 `SequenceReader<T>` is a new type that was introduced in .NET Core 3.0 to simplify the processing of `ReadOnlySequence<T>`.
 It tries unify the differences between single segment and multi segment `ReadOnlySequence<T>`.
 It also provides helpers for reading binary and text data (byte and char) that may or may not be split across segments.

-There are a built in methods for dealing with parsing both binary and delimeted data.
+There are a built in methods for dealing with processing both binary and delimeted data.
 Lets take a look at what those same methods look like with the `SequenceReader<T>`:

 #### Accessing data

 `SequenceReader<T>` has methods for enumerating data inside of the `ReadOnlySequence<T>` directly.
-Below is an example of parsing a `ReadOnlySequence<byte>` a `byte` at a time:
+Below is an example of processing a `ReadOnlySequence<byte>` a `byte` at a time:

 ```C#
 while (!reader.End)